nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Alternative 1: Keep multiple `UniqueFoodList`
     * Pros:
-        * Similar `Food` items can store multiple nutrients' value across many list
+        * Similar `Food` items can store multiple nutrients' value across many lists
     * Cons:
         * Referencing a particular value from multiple lists can be quite complicated and buggy